andrew/ultimate-awesome/README.md

 - [awesome-table-structure-recognition](https://github.com/MathamPollard/awesome-table-structure-recognition) - A Curated List of Awesome Table Structure Recognition (TSR) Research.
 Including models, papers, datasets and codes.
 Continuously updating.
 - [awesome-contao](https://github.com/may17/awesome-contao) - A helpful list of awesome things related to the Contao CMS.
 - [my-development-awesome-list](https://github.com/mcicolella/my-development-awesome-list) - My development awesome list! .
-- [awesome_roadmaps](https://github.com/mkassm/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
 - [awesome-liferay](https://github.com/rafoli/awesome-liferay) - :squirrel: A curated list of awesome Liferay docs, libraries, blogs and other resources.
 - [awesome-blogs](https://github.com/rapulu/awesome-blogs) - A curated list of awesome blogs related to programming and tech in general.